So, you are really tired of all the bad news, right?

-Sadly, by adolescence, the intuitions of these smart kids are drowned out in favor of whatever their particular society insists is true.
+Sadly, by adolescence, as Paul Harris explains in the final third of his book, the intuitions of these smart kids are drowned out in favor of whatever their particular society insists is true.
 Hence a significant majority of Americans still believe in angels, ghosts, and gods.
-Not because there are angels or not, but because we have instilled this belief in so many young heads, irrespective of the probability of angels being a reality.
+Not because these creatures exist, but because we have instilled these beliefs in their young heads.

 It is not only that we are indoctrinated with “reasons” to fight with others.
 We are also trained to fight with ourselves.

 Babies arrive after enjoying 24/7 womb service for nine months.
 It is not like they are hesitant about expressing what they do and don’t want.
 They may not have many demands, but whatever they want, they want it now.
 You may feel like jumping out of the window trying to keep up with them, but they are not giving up till they get it – with powerful lungs to support their demands.
 So, how did so many of these wonderfully self-confident, assertive little customers get turned into self-hating, self-destructive, depressed, suicidal teenagers and adults wracked by unworthiness?
-Not without a lot of really unpleasant help from the rest of us.
+Not without a lot of really unpleasant help from the rest of us, including of course, the ones that insist that they are acting out of love.
+As Osho explains, “The whole sickness of man’s mind is created by the family” and of course particularly the modern creation: the nuclear family.

 The ones who actually kill themselves are the tip of a monumental iceberg of unhappiness, mostly unseen beneath the waves of hello and good-bye.

-It is so clear that if we have been conditioned to be against our own nature, how can we not also be against the nature of our neighbors, or against nature in general?
+It is so clear that if we have been conditioned to fight against ourselves, to be at war with our own nature, how can we not also be against the nature of our neighbors, or against nature in general?

 What could be more insane than failing to respond to this understanding that the whole direction of human society depends on how we take care of the “early life” of our children?
 Especially when we can see that the direction we are headed is endangering the only home we have here on Planet Earth.